 § 15203.3.
 Resolution To Authorize Self-Insurance for an Individual Private Employer.

-(a) The resolution to authorize self-insurance of workers' compensation required pursuant to Section 15203(c) of these regulations as part of the application for a certificate to self-insure by any individual private employer shall be adopted by the private employer's Board of Directors or the general partners of an applicant partnership or joint venture, or owner of an applicant sole proprietorship.
+(a) The resolution to authorize self-insurance of workers' compensation (Form A-5 (1-2016)) required pursuant to Section 15203(c) of these regulations as part of the application for a certificate to self-insure by any individual private employer shall be adopted by the private employer's Board of Directors or the general partners of an applicant partnership or joint venture, or owner of an applicant sole proprietorship.
 The resolution to authorize self-insurance shall include the following:

 (1) A statement identifying the applicant by corporate or other legal name, the state of registration, and the date that the resolution was adopted;